eSIM Deployment

 Forgetting about leavers and joiners

-Your deployment plan should include how you provision new starters and deactivate profiles when someone leaves.
+Your plan should include how you provision new starters and deactivate profiles when someone leaves.

 eSIM deployment checklist